O365/python-o365/README.md

         event.decline("No way I'm comming, I'll be in Spain", send_response=False)  # decline the event but don't send a reponse to the organizer
 ```

-> It's important to know that when quering events with `include_recurring=True` (which is the default), it is required that you must provide a query parameter with the start and end attributes defined.
+> It's important to know that when querying events with `include_recurring=True` (which is the default), it is required that you must provide a query parameter with the start and end attributes defined.
 > Unlike when using `include_recurring=False` those attributes will NOT filter the data based on the operations you set on the query (greater_equal, less, etc.) but just filter the events start datetime between the provided start and end datetimes.

 There are some known issues when working with [shared calendars](https://docs.microsoft.com/en-us/graph/known-issues#calendars) in Microsoft Graph.